paulohenriquecunha/ecommerce-logistics-sql-database/README_en.md

 ## Technical Notes
 * Compatible with MySQL 8+
-* Triggers and constraints are validated to ensure data consistency
 * Seed data generated using realistic distributions of prices, categories, and dates
 * Suitable for ETL/EDA projects, Power BI dashboards, or sales analysis